-In this tutorial, we would show you how to scrape reviews from Yelp.
+In this tutorial, we will show you how to scrape reviews from Yelp.
 We will use two libraries: BeautifulSoup in bs4 and request in urllib.
 These two libraries are commonly used in building a web crawler with Python.
-The first step is to import these two libraries in Python so that we could use the functions in these libraries.
+The first step is to import these two libraries in Python so that we can use the functions in these libraries.

 Step 2: Extract the HTML from web page

 We need to extract reviews from “https://www.yelp.com/biz/milk-and-cream-cereal-bar-new-york?osq=Ice+Cream”.
 So first, let’s save the URL in a variable called URL.
 Then we could access the content on this webpage and save the HTML in “ourUrl” by using urlopen() function in request.